Jagdgeschwader 77: World War II

-In 1945 JG 77 was relocated to Germany itself to help with the Reichsverteidigung (Defense of the Reich).
-In the last months of the war part of JG 77 was employed against the Soviet Air Force in Silesia.
+In 1945, JG 77 was relocated to Germany to help with the Reichsverteidigung (Defense of the Reich).
+In the last months of the war, part of JG 77 was employed against the Soviet Air Force in Silesia.
 In this area on 7 March 1945 Kommodore Major Erich Leie, a 118-kill ace, was killed in combat with Yak-9 fighters.